 Cavan is paradise for boaters, anglers, walkers, cyclists and artists.
-Known as the 'Lake Country', there's supposedly a lake for every day of the year, and the county is famed for its course fishing.
+Known as the 'Lake Country', there's supposedly a lake for every day of the year, and the county is famed for its coarse fishing.
 Between the steely grey waters is a gentle landscape of meandering streams, bogs and drumlins.
 Cavan has some spectacular walking trails through the wild Cuilcagh Mountains, which are the source of the 300km River Shannon.
 The county's quiet, rural charm is best appreciated from the water, especially the tranquil Shannon–Erne Waterway.

-Cavan's lakes create a tangled knot of narrow, twisting roads – take your time and enjoy the views that appear unexpectedly around each bend.
+Cavan's lakes create a tangled knot of narrow, twisting roads.
+Take your time and enjoy the views that appear unexpectedly around each bend.